After Endovascular Abdominal Aortic Aneurysm Repair

 Take your medicines exactly as directed.
 Don’t skip doses.

-When to call your healthcare provider
+When to call your doctor

-Fever of 100.4°F (38°C) or higher, or as advised by your provider
+Have a fever of 100.4°F (38°C) or higher, or as advised by your doctor.

-Loss of feeling in your legs
+Have a loss of feeling in your legs.

-Severe or sudden stomach pain
+Have severe or sudden stomach pain.

-Upset stomach (nausea) or vomiting
+Have an upset stomach (nausea) or vomiting.

-Bloody poop or bloody diarrhea
+Have bloody poop or bloody diarrhea.

 Follow-up